Dezentralizator/SimpleCryptoPaymentWebsite/README.md

 # TutorialForReact

-# Extensive React Tutorial completed
+Extensive React Tutorial completed.

+The visuals can be seen at (https://tokensmith.tech/)